 Serving suggestions

-Serve dutch oven pork tenderloin with your favorite whole grain, mashed potatoes, and roasted brussels sprouts or green beans and a salad.
+Serve dutch oven pork tenderloin with your favorite whole grain, mashed potatoes, and roasted brussels sprouts, broccoli casserole or green beans and a salad.

-- Take the guesswork out of cooking meat and use a meat thermometer for the best results.
+- Take the guesswork out of the cooking time, and use a meat thermometer for the best results.

-- For a thicker sauce, mix together 1 tablespoon of water and 1 tablespoon of four.
+- Mix a thicker sauce with 1 tablespoon of water and 1 tablespoon of four.
 Gradually add it to the balsamic sauce until it reaches a consistency that you like.

 The key is to use a heavy cast iron or stainless steel skillet.
 Add oil to coat the pan and set the pan over medium-high heat.
 Pat the meat dry and add it to the hot pan once the oil starts to shimmer.
 Let the meat sit untouched for a few minutes.

 Even though the names sound alike, pork tenderloin and pork loin are two different cuts of meat.
 A pork tenderloin comes from the muscle that runs along the backbone of the pig.
-It is long and narrow and usually weighs about 1 to 1 ½ pounds, and it's tender and mild in flavor.
-A pork loin is wider, flatter, and usually sold in weight of 2 to 3 pounds.
-They are not as tender and do not cook as quickly as pork tenderloin.
+It is long and narrow and usually weighs about 1 to 1 1/2 pounds, and it’s tender and mild in flavor.
+A pork loin is a pork roast that is wider, flatter, and usually sold in weight of 2 to 3 pounds.
+They are not as tender and do not cook as quickly as pork tenderloin

 You might also like these pork recipes